 Practice Travel Hacking

 In addition to the strategies above, you can also maximize credit card rewards by practicing Travel Hacking, which is a popular topic on the web.
 I actually don’t have much experience in this area (as I am reluctant to open a lot of new cards).
 If you are curious about the technique, Joe Udon at Retire by 40 (one of my favorite FIRE blogs) has a couple of good posts about the topic.

 Maximize Points With Your Chase Amazon Visa Card

 If you have a Chase Amazon credit card, you should NEVER use your rewards points to pay for purchases and instead should always pay with your card.
 To redeem your reward points, you should request cash in the form of a statement credit.
-This Lifehacker post explains why this process is the best for maximizing your rewards points.
+This Lifehacker post explains why this process is the best for maximizing your reward points.

 Avoid International Fees On Your Credit and ATM Cards

 If you travel internationally with any frequency, then hopefully you already know this tip.
 Many credit cards charge extra fees for international purchases, which can significantly increase the cost of your trip.
 Likewise, many banks charge extra fees for withdrawals at outside banks (whether domestic or international).